As a small business owner, you can sell your product or service to the U.S. Air Force. Are you ready to pursue federal contracting opportunities?

 3- Review your Dynamic Small Business Search profile under SAM and verify if your data is correct and accurate.

 4- Register at the Federal Business Opportunities website to receive all notices from selected organizations and product service classifications.
 Procurement opportunities are also posted at fedbizopps.gov.
-You can also submit you capability statement to the Department’s Office of the Procurement Executive at email@example.com.
+You can also submit your capability statement to the Department’s Office of the Procurement Executive at firstname.lastname@example.org.

 6- For information on how small businesses can participate in Treasury contracting, contact Treasury’s Office of Small and Disadvantaged Business Utilization at treasuryOSDBU@treasury.gov.
 You can also contact the Small Business Program Office for any further questions.